Producing Eye-Catching Multifamily Property Photography To Attract Renters

 According to him, the fact that there are so many rental images and videos out there for the consumption of potential tenants is exactly why you need to use compelling photographs to showcase your rental property in the best light.

 However, a lot of property managers are yet to grasp this concept, they rather showcase all the perceived highlights of their community, without considering what prospects are actually interested in.

 According to Joe, most tenants are looking for images that they can connect to their lifestyle or desired Philadelphia neighborhood.
 This is why you need to highlight the elements that can hold the attention of your prospects.

 In his words, “prospective tenants care about the details of the rental property itself, not the operations.
 They don’t care about your success as a landlord or details about your property management company”.
 “They care about what matters to them, not to you.
 Multifamily property marketing should focus on the amenities and features, the things that sets it apart.”

-He also stated that the pictures that focus primarily on the inside and outside space, its features, dog parks (if any) and shots of an inviting pool are the ones that sell multifamily units the most.
-And that you should also put what you’ll like as a renter into consideration.
+He also stated that the pictures that focus primarily on the inside and outside space, its features, dog parks (if any), and shots of an inviting pool are the ones that sell multifamily units the most.
+And that you should also put what you’d like as a renter into consideration.

 How to create inviting property photos

 You need to have a plan and a little photography expertise to take great shots.
 However, with all the mobile photo technology out there, you really don’t need to have a safari to get great images.

 However, he still recommends the single lens reflex camera (SLR) as well as a tripod for DIYers, if they’re really serious about taking quality pictures.